Guide to your

 While the bride will surely have the final say on the ideal wedding gown for her perfect day, suits for weddings abroad can vary in style and material.
 Many men opt for light-colored linen or cotton suits for beach-bound destination weddings while tuxedos or wool may be more appropriate for a European castle venue.

 No matter where you end up tying the knot, choosing fabrics that are suitable for the climate, humidity and heat will ensure that you stay comfortable during the excitement of the ceremony.
-To learn more about destination wedding trends in general, check out this page.

 In order to have a destination marriage recognized in a home country the marriage, in general, should meet the requirements of both the home country and the destination country.